CloudLabsAI-Azure/AIW-DevOps/Challenges/Prerequisites/Readme.md

 ## GitHub Codespace

-The workshop is built with and targeted at development with GitHub Codespace.
-A full featured IDE in the cloud.
-In order to start working you need to create a Codespace.
+The workshop is built with and targeted at development with GitHub Codespace, a full-featured IDE in the cloud.
+To start working, you need to create a Codespace.

-1. Navigate to your forked repository on GitHub
+1. Navigate to your forked repository on GitHub - **github-cloudlabuser-UniqueID/CodeToCloud-Source**

-2. Under the **Code** dropdown click on **Open with Codespaces** then **+New Codespace**  to create a Code Space in your forked repo.
+2. Now, click on the **Code** dropdown, then click on **Open with Codespaces** and then on **+New Codespace**  to create a Code Space in your forked repo.

    ![](https://raw.githubusercontent.com/CloudLabsAI-Azure/AIW-DevOps/main/Assets/CodeSpaces.png)